jeromeetienne/threex.webar/README.md

 This demo shows how to get augmented reality using only web technologies.

+I did a presentation about it.
+You can find the [slides](http://jeromeetienne.github.io/slides/augmentedrealitywiththreejs/) here.

 # How To Run The Demo ?
 - put a browser http://jeromeetienne.github.io/arplayerforthreejs/examples/basic.html
 - it will read your webcam using [getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getUserMedia)